Open NowMixed2026-2027

 What activities are funded?

-Wage subsidy payments that enable eligible ECEC employees to take paid leave while completing a paid practicum.
+Wage subsidy payments to eligible early childhood education and care providers to cover paid leave for employees undertaking a paid practicum.

 6